How Parents Can Help Their Grown Children Finance and Buy Their Own Home

 Using a Gift to Make a Down Payment on a First Home

-Entering into a co-borrowing arrangement will impact the parent’s credit score and financial citation so it’s wise to consult with a personal loan officer and perhaps a financial planner before entering into the agreement.
+Entering into a co-borrowing arrangement, whether occupant or non-occupant, it will impact the credit and financial situation for all parties, so it’s wise to consult with a personal loan officer and perhaps a financial planner or tax professional before entering into the agreement.

 How to Work With Family and Friends When Getting Help as a First-Time Homebuyer